 - Awards: Sari Ann Strasburg received the 2020 Business Lawyer of the Year from Global Awards 2020, Professional Sector Network.
-She received the 2019 Business Law Firm of the Year - USA by Global Awards 2019, Professional Sector Network.
+She received the 2019 Business Law Firm of the Year - USA from Global Awards 2019, Professional Sector Network.
 She was awarded the 2018 Global Excellence Award for Leaders in Commercial Law in New Hampshire by Acquisition International.
 She is the Winner of two awards given by US Business News: the 2018 Legal Elite Award for Best Solo Business Law Firm in New Hampshire and the 2018 Legal Elite Award for Excellence in Corporate Law.
 Sari is the Winner of the 2018 Corporate LiveWire Award for Excellence in Business Law.
 She received the 2017 and 2016 Global Legal Award for Best Complex Business Lawyer in New Hampshire.
 She has received international recognition for her strategic work on complex legal issues.
 Sari received the 2016 Women in Law Award for Female Lawyer of the Year in New Hampshire.
 Announced by Corporate Vision magazine in November, the awards are given to those who have achieved professional excellence within their specialist area, influencing other women to pursue legal careers, and working with and mentoring other female lawyers.

 - Rating: Sari Ann Strasburg has received Martindale-Hubbell's AV Preeminent Rating, its highest professional distinction.
 According to Martindale-Hubbell, "AV Preeminent is a significant rating accomplishment - a testament to the fact that a lawyer's peers rank him or her at the highest level of professional excellence."